 - Electronic communication is more convenient for many shareholders

-Where it is offered by a company, shareholders will need to opt in to receive electronic dividend vouchers.
+Where offered by a company, shareholders will usually need to opt in to receive electronic dividend vouchers.
 They may choose to withdraw their consent at any time and instead opt to receive paper dividend vouchers again.

 What vouchers need to be produced for regular dividends?

 Many companies pay dividends more than once a tax year.
 The standard approach here is still to provide a new dividend voucher each time a dividend is declared.

 Sometimes, a company will issue a single summary voucher which covers the whole of the tax year.

 What about joint shareholders?